Friday the 13th: The Game: Characters

-The game's primary killer is Jason Voorhees (Kane Hodder), the series' most recurring antagonist.
+The game's primary killer is Jason Voorhees, the series' most recurring antagonist.
 Nine different versions of Jason are playable, based on his appearances from the second, third, fourth, sixth, seventh, eighth, and ninth films, and make-up artist Tom Savini's own Jason created exclusively for backers of the game.
-Roy Burns (also Hodder), the Jason copycat killer from the fifth film, is also playable under the moniker "Part V Jason".
+Roy Burns, the Jason copycat killer from the fifth film, is also playable under the moniker "Part V Jason".
 In addition to the distinct versions of Jason, the version from the third film has an alternate model based on his appearance from the NES game.
 Each Jason has his own strengths and weaknesses and many have different weapons.

 There are fourteen playable counselors in the game, each of whom have their own strengths and weaknesses.
 Original counselors created for the game are A.J.
-Mason (Marisha Ray), Adam Palomino (Robbie Daymond), Brandon "Buggzy" Wilson (Zeno Robinson), Chad Kensington (Benjamin Diskin), Deborah Kim (Cristina Vee), Eric "J.R."
-LaChappa (Benjamin Diskin), Jenny Myers (Kristina Klebe), Kenny Riedell (Robbie Daymond), Mitch Floyd (Kirk Thornton), Tiffany Cox (Cherami Leigh), Vanessa Jones (Noveen Crumbie), and Victoria Sterling (Allegra Clark).
-From the films are Part III characters Sheldon "Shelly" Finkelstein (Larry Zerner) and Fox (Joy Brunson).
+Mason, Adam Palomino, Brandon "Buggzy" Wilson, Chad Kensington, Deborah Kim, Eric "J.R."
+LaChappa, Jenny Myers, Kenny Riedell, Mitch Floyd, Tiffany Cox, Vanessa Jones, and Victoria Sterling.
+From the films are Part III characters Sheldon "Shelly" Finkelstein and Fox.

-Also playable is Thomas "Tommy" Jarvis (Thom Mathews), the protagonist of the fourth, fifth, and sixth films, who assists the counselors when contacted from a randomly placed CB radio.
+Also playable is Thomas "Tommy" Jarvis, the protagonist of the fourth, fifth, and sixth films, who assists the counselors when contacted from a randomly placed CB radio.
 He is controlled by a randomly selected player on the counselors' side whose previous character was either killed or escaped.
 In addition to having perfect statistics and being immediately equipped with a shotgun, pocket knife, and first aid spray, Tommy is the only character capable of killing Jason.